Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Linear Time-Invariant Latent Factor Model

 \end{assumption}

 \begin{remark} Note Assumption \ref{assumption:LTI_factor_model} implies Assumption \ref{assumption:general_latent_factor_model} holds with

-Further $d(t) = d \times t$ for $d(t)$ in Definition \ref{def:latent_factors}. \end{remark} We see that the effect of action $a_\ell$ on $Y^{(\bar{a}^t)}_{n, t}$ for $\ell \in [t]$ is additive, given by $\langle \psi^{t - \ell}_{n}, w_{a_\ell} \rangle$.
-Intuitively, $\psi_n^{t - \ell}$ captures the latent unit specific heterogeneity in the potential outcome for unit $n$, at a given time step $t$, for an action taken at time step $\ell \le t$; analogously $w_{a_\ell}$ captures the latent effect of action $a_\ell$.
-Further, compared to Assumption \ref{assumption:LTV_factor_model}, we now have the additional structure that rather than being dependent on the specific time steps $\ell$ and $t$, $\psi^{t - \ell}_{n}$ is only dependent on the lag $t - \ell$.
+Further $m(t) = m \times t$ for $m(t)$ in Definition \ref{def:latent_factors}. \end{remark} Note that the effect of action $d_\ell$ on $Y^{(\bar{d}^t)}_{n, t}$ for $\ell \in [t]$ is additive, given by $\langle \psi^{t - \ell}_{n}, w_{d_\ell} \rangle$.
+Intuitively, $\psi_n^{t - \ell}$ captures the latent unit specific heterogeneity in the potential outcome for unit $n$, at a given time step $t$, for an action taken at time step $\ell \le t$; analogously $w_{d_\ell}$ captures the latent effect of action $d_\ell$.
+Further, compared to Assumption \ref{assumption:LTV_factor_model}, we now have the additional structure that, rather than being dependent on the specific time steps $\ell$ and $t$, $\psi^{t - \ell}_{n}$ is only dependent on the lag $t - \ell$.
 As a result, the effect of action taken at time $\ell$ on the outcome at time $t$ is only a function of the lag $t - \ell$.
 Hence we call this a ``time-invariant'' latent factor model, as opposed to a ``time-varying'' latent factor model.
-This additional structure along will be crucial in the identification strategy we employ in Section~\ref{sec:LTI_identification_strategy}.
+This additional structure will be crucial in the identification strategy we employ in Section~\ref{sec:LTI_identification_strategy}.

-{\bf Non-varying control sequence.} For this identification strategy, we make the additional assumption that the control sequence is also time invariant. \begin{assumption} There exists $\tZero \in [\Ac]$ such that the control sequence $0_t = \tZero$ for all $t \in [T]$. \end{assumption}
+{\bf Non-varying control sequence.} For this identification strategy, we make an additional assumption that the control sequence is also time invariant. \begin{assumption} There exists $\tZero \in [A]$ such that the control sequence $0_t = \tZero$ for all $t \in [T]$. \end{assumption}